YIELD Function in Excel (Table of Contents)

 Example #3 – Annual or Yearly Payment

-- Select the cell “D30” where the YIELD function needs to be applied.
+- Select the cell “D30,” where the YIELD function needs to be applied.

 - The yield for the bond with the above terms will be 12.45%.
-It returns the value of 12.45%.
+It returns a value of 12.45%.

 Things to Remember

 - #VALUE!
-Error: It occurs if the settlement & maturity dates are not in the correct format (If it is entered as text value instead of using date function) or if any of the other values are not a numeric value, i.e. Non-numeric.
+Error: It occurs if the settlement & maturity dates are not in the correct format (If it is entered as text value instead of using the date function) or if any of the other values are not a numeric value, i.e. Non-numeric.

 Recommended Articles

 This has been a guide to the YIELD function in Excel.
-Here we discuss the YIELD Formula in Excel and How to use the YIELD Function in Exel, along with practical examples and a downloadable excel template.
+Here we discuss the YIELD Formula in Excel and How to use the YIELD Function in Exel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –